A Swedish Studio Master

 Barnhusgatan more precisely.
 On our way into an alley, and down a flight of stair into a basement.
 We’re here to meet Axel Boman in his studio.

-Boman has build a reputation for being one of Sweden’s most skilful DJs and producers the latest years.
+Boman has built a reputation for being one of Sweden’s most skillful DJs and producers the latest years.
 He represents a soulful sound, which has become a trademark for the new Scandinavian wave of electronic music that has gained international recognition.

 He works out of Studio Barnhus: a studio collective, a DJ trio, a record label, and much more.
 In their own words, Studio Barnhus is a “big blob of color splashed right onto the grey scales of the modern dance music.”